ggreer/geoff.greer.fm/_posts/2016-01-04-on-learning-c-part-1-k-r.md

 I think Kernighan & Ritchie never had the goal of covering anything outside the language itself.
 And that's the main reason why I can't recommnend K&R to beginners.
 It lacks any sort of "getting started" section.
 It has no guides for setting up a development environment.
 There's no chapter on how to install and use a compiler.
 Again, I realize these sections would be completely out-of-date had they existed in the 1988 book.
 Still, it's important that programming language books help users set up development environments.

 In short: K&R is part of a solid intro to C, but it's not enough.
-It needs a few updates to reflect modern C. More importantly, it needs a companion book covering setup and tooling.
+It needs a few updates to reflect modern C. More importantly, it needs a companion book to cover setup and tooling.
 In its current form, it serves as more of an overview and reference.

 ---